-- Sexual harassment is likely to happen in any country.
-Females especially, although not exclusively, are subject to harassment. - In case you might be subject to an assault, try to avoid this by moving away from the person or by loudly yelling at the person to intimidate him/her.
-Avoid going to isolated places with people that you don't know well. - If you realize that someone is following you, try to go into a public place (a bar, a shop, and a restaurant) and ask someone for help. - In the event of an assault, the participant should notify the AFS Local Chapter and National Office.
-They will be in charge of arranging medical checkups and inform authorities.
-The Slovak AFS Office will always be consulted regarding a police report.
-It may be mandatory or optional, depending on the participant's age, nationality and other factors.
+Sexual harassment is likely to happen in any country.
+Females especially, although not exclusively, are subject to harassment.

+In case you might be subject to an assault.
+Try to avoid this by moving away from the person or by loudly yelling at the person to intimidate him/her.
+Avoid going to isolated places with people that you don't know well.

+If you realize that someone is following you, try to go into a public place (a bar, a shop, and a restaurant) and ask someone for help.

+In the event of an assault, the participant should notify the AFS Local Chapter or/and National Office.
+They will be in charge of arranging medical check-ups and inform authorities.
+The AFS National Office will always be consulted regarding a police report, since it may be mandatory or optional, depending on the participant's age, nationality and other factors.